FelixKrueger/reStrainingOrder/Docs/README.md

 #### Alignments with BWA

-The other very popular Burrows-Wheeler Aligner ([BWA](http://bio-bwa.sourceforge.net/ "BWA homepage at SourceForge")) is unfortunately **not compatible** with reStrainingOrder processing as was [disscussed in more detail here](https://github.com/FelixKrueger/SNPsplit/issues/19 "BWA alignments are not compatible with SNPsplit").
+The other very popular Burrows-Wheeler Aligner ([BWA](http://bio-bwa.sourceforge.net/ "BWA homepage at SourceForge")) is unfortunately **not compatible** with reStrainingOrder processing as was [discussed in more detail here](https://github.com/FelixKrueger/SNPsplit/issues/19 "BWA alignments are not compatible with SNPsplit").
 Briefly, the reason for this is that BWA randomly replaces the ambiguity nucleobase `N` in the reference by either `C`, `A`, `T` or `G`, thereby rendering an N-masked allele-sorting process impossible.

 #### Bisulfite-Seq data:

 This mode assumes input data has been processed with the bisulfite mapping tool [Bismark](https://github.com/FelixKrueger/Bismark "Bismark project page on Github"). reStrainingOrder will run a quick check at the start of a run to see if the file provided appears to be a Bismark file, and set the flags `--bisulfite` automatically.
 Bisulfite (`--bisulfite`) mode can also be set manually.

 ##### Utilisation of SNP positions and allele assignment of bisulfite reads
 In contrast to the standard mode of using all known SNP positions, SNPs involving C to T transitions may not be used for allele-specific scoring since they might reflect either a SNP or a methylation state.
-This includes all of the following Reference/SNP combinations:
+This includes all of the following Reference/ALT combinations:

-C/T or T/C for forward strand alignments, and G/A or A/G for reverse strand alignments.
+C/T or T/C for forward strand alignments, and
+G/A or A/G for reverse strand alignments.

 The number of SNP positions that have been skipped because of this bisulfite ambiguity is reported in the report file.
 These positions may however be used to assign opposing strand alignments since they do not involve C to T transitions directly.
 For that reason, the bisulfite call processing also extracts the bisulfite strand information from the alignments in addition to the base call at the position involved.
 For any SNPs involving C positions that are not C to T SNPs both methylation states, i.e. C and T, are allowed to match the C position.

 ## Step III - Scoring SNPs

-#### Single strain mode:
+* Stores matrix of high confidence, single SNP positions on chr1

+* extract and store bases at N-masked positions (REF/ALT/OTHER)

+* Proceed differently for standard or bisulfite converted read (C/T positions cannot be used under certain conditions)

+* Calculate pure strain compatibility scores
+* Calculate all pairwise hybrid combination compatibility scores
+* Calculate allele-ratios for each hybrid combination

 **1)** The VCF file is read and filtered for high-confidence SNPs in the strain specified with   strain <name>

 **2)** The reference genome (given with `--reference_genome <genome>`) is read into memory, and the filtered high-confidence SNP positions are incorporated either as N-masking (default).

+#### Output:

+General run statistics
+Pure strain compatibility scores
+Hybrid strain compatibility scores
+Hybrid allele-ratios

+HTML report

 # Credits
 reStrainingOrder was written by Felix Krueger at the [Babraham Bioinformatics Group](http://www.bioinformatics.babraham.ac.uk/).